Everything you need to know about the Geotab Campus Program

 How to look for internship opportunities at Geotab

 Looking for an internship can be challenging, especially when navigating through the new virtual world.
-Geotab partners with several schools across Canada and select schools in the U.S., in order to connect with students and highlight opportunities.
+Geotab partners with several schools across Canada, the U.S. and in Europe in order to connect with students and showcase opportunities.

-The recommended place to check for internship opportunities is your school’s own job portal as Geotab does not post any internship opportunities on our careers site.
+To view current internship opportunities, visit your school’s job portal to look for postings as Geotab does not post any internship openings on our careers site.
 By partnering with schools, Geotab has the space to showcase open student positions for your convenience.

-If you are interested in the work we do at Geotab, a good place to start is by checking to see if you have connections through LinkedIn.
-Gathering information and understanding exactly what Geotab does as a company can also be extremely useful.
+If you are interested in the work we do at Geotab, check if you have connections through LinkedIn.
+Gathering information and knowing exactly what Geotab does as a company can also be incredibly useful to your application.

 Geotab student recruitment process